 - Much like the SRH240A, it does lean a little on the bright side.

-If comfort is high on your list of priorities the AKG K72 should be on your shortlist.
-These budget-priced headphones have a lot to offer.
+If comfort is high on your list of priorities, the HD 200 PRO should be on your shortlist.
+These budget-priced headphones offer an engaging sound signature that is great for casual listening.

 - Super comfortable headband and earpads.
 Great for long listening sessions.

-- Good build quality while retaining an aggressive price point.
+- Respectable build quality while retaining an aggressive price point.

 Should You Buy?